WGDMS/DTA-prediction/README.md

 Split datasets for all four strategies (S1–S4) are provided in the 'data/{dataset}/split_data' folder:

-Training: train_SX
+Training: train_SX.csv/
-Validation: val_SX
+Validation: val_SX.csv/
-Test: test_SX
+Test: test_SX.csv
 (Replace X with 1, 2, 3, or 4 to indicate the split strategy.)

 This structure ensures easy access to all datasets for reproducing experiments across standard and cold-start scenarios.